This guide was originally written and published in 2020 and has been updated. Some dishes and products may have changed since.

 514 US-3, Lincoln, NH 03251 / Website

 Once we were full and caffeinated, we made our way over to SledVentures Snowmobile Rentals.
 They provide everything you could possibly need.
-They have coats, gloves, snow pants, helmets, and even boots to accommodate your needs to make sure that you’re not distracted by the cold when you’re whipping around on the snowmobiles.
 Once we were suited up, the two guides Steve and Danielle brought us out to the snowmobiles to get us set up on our machines.
 They were actually pretty easy to use even though they appear intimidating.
-Essentially the throttle was just squeezing a handle, and the break was there if you needed it.
-That was really the extent of it except for how to turn it on and off.
 They did a few loops to make sure we were all comfortable using the machines and then we headed up the trail into the mountains.

 We rode uphill, staying as a group, breaking occasionally to make sure we were all together and to take in beautiful views from the mountains.
 Once the forest opened up and we were at the frozen over pond, we had the freedom to whip the machines around and really go full throttle.
 There were even fun bumps made naturally by the wind that you can fly over.
 It was an absolute blast!
-Heading back down the mountain you can tell everybody was more comfortable with their machines and didn’t want to tour the end.
+Heading back down the mountain you can tell everybody was more comfortable with their machines and didn’t want the tour to end.
 The entire tour was about two hours.
 The guides make you feel safe and protected and always make sure they’re keeping an eye on everyone.
-I’d highly recommend this tour if you’re there in the winter!

 DirtVentures ATV Rentals of NH